sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+19 Feb 2009 - Added GPL.txt + fixed a bug with multiple images loaded into one
+              tab.
+Fixed 'sure you want to open this file?' message dialog so that it only appears if you're loading in a Whyteboard file, not a PDF or PNG, for instance.
+Fixed a bug on Windows involving rectangles/circles/ellipses, yet another persists.

 14 Feb 2009 - Added line drawing tool.
               "Sure you want to quit?" dialog when user hasn't saved.